jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 Given a review, we look to see whether each of our $k$ keywords appears or does not.
-We encode this information as a vector of length $k$ containing $0$'s and $1$'s indicating the absence or presence of the $k$th keyword.
+We encode this information as a vector of length $k$ containing $0$'s and $1$'s indicating the absence or presence of the corresponding keyword.
 Let's call this vector the *feature vector* for the review.

 For example, if our keywords are $w_1=\mathbf{waste}$, $w_2=\mathbf{great}$, and $w_3=\mathbf{useless}$, and our review says